Stefan-Brewer/Home-lab-Wireshark-practice/Analysis/Analyzing 20250122.md

 The next IP address is a lot less obvious.
 The conversations between 45.125.66.252 and the client only sent 107 kB using HTTPS.
 What is a bit of an outlier is the amount of packets that were needed for that 107 kB, which was more than a 1000 packets.
 And again, the port number was in the 49,800+ range.
 More specifically, all three IPs used ports between 49,800 and 50,000.

-**Conclusion**
+### **Conclusion**

 I feel like I learned a lot from this exercise.
 This is the first time I am using Wireshark to actually try and find something, and while I did miss the C2 server IPs, I found the answers to most of the exercises.
 Next time, it will be less intimidating, and I’ll be able to apply what I learned to hopefully find those C2 server IPs.

+### Feedback from an AI
-Also, I asked Grok to roast my first report, and it gave me a lot of tips on what to look for, what I could improve upon, and how to structure SOC reports in the future.
+I asked Grok to roast my first report, and it gave me a lot of tips on what to look for, what I could improve upon, and how to structure SOC reports in the future.
+One thing I did not know is that you can export the packets as files.
+So I could have exported and analyzed the malware.

+Here is a summary of Grok’s critique:

+  **C2 Detection**: Look for high packet counts, unusual ports, and unencrypted protocols (HTTP for C2 is a red flag).
+Check TLS certificates for anomalies.
+  **DNS Analysis**: Focus on anomalies like low TTLs, suspicious TLDs, or domains that don’t match the expected service (e.g., burleson-appliance.net for Google Authenticator).
+  **Incident Reporting**: Use a clear structure—overview, infection vector, IoCs, analysis, and recommendations.
+Include actionable IoCs (IPs, domains, hashes).
+  **Threat Intel**: Cross-reference your findings with external sources (e.g., VirusTotal, threat feeds) to identify the malware and its TTPs.
+  **Malware Analysis**: Export the malicious file from the pcap and analyze it in a sandbox to uncover more IoCs and behaviors.